How to Get a Loan With High Debt-to-Income Ratio

 Several places you could find loans even if you have a high DTI include online lenders, your local credit union, and alternative lenders.

-Many local community banks and credit unions may be more willing to work with you if you have a higher DTI.
+Local community banks and credit unions may be more willing to work with you if you have a higher DTI.
 These types of financial institutions are there to serve the community, and that includes those who may not qualify for loans through traditional banks or lenders.

-Online Lenders Specializing in High DTI borrowers
+Online lenders specializing in high DTI borrowers

 Some online lenders may be more willing to work with borrowers who have high DTIs.
 When doing your research, check to see if the lender has posted any minimum borrowing requirements.
 Get rate quotes from lenders who do a soft credit check that won’t affect your credit score.